Bicycle Frame Material 101 Guide

 Professional road cyclists willing to pay more to save on weight may opt for carbon over aluminum, and cycle tourists who need strength may opt for steel over aluminum.
-However, for the average everyday cyclist, an aluminum bike frame offers the best balance of cost, weight, and strength.
+However, for the average everyday cyclist, an aluminum bicycle frame offers the best balance of cost, weight, and strength.

 Aluminum is also very versatile – it can be mixed with other metals and butted at the joints to increase strength and it can be hydro-formed to achieve unique frame characteristics.
 Some modern aluminum road bikes use advanced technology to provide an even higher quality frame than low-cost carbon frames.
 However, aluminum frames offer the least comfortable cycling experience.
 Unlike carbon or steel frames that dampen vibrations, aluminum is very stiff and transfers all vibrations to your hands.
 This is why expensive aluminum bikes usually have carbon forks.

 Aluminum mountain bikes remain popular due to the perception that carbon is a weaker material, but with modern technology, many professional MTB riders are now switching to carbon.

 - The 6061 aluminum is one of the most wide-spread aluminum mixtures used among bicycles.